 Can you apply to extend the youth mobility visa?

-Under the rules, it isn’t possible to extend the youth mobility visa beyond its 2-year validity period.
+Under the rules, it isn’t possible to extend the youth mobility visa beyond its validity period.
 This means that if a visa holder wants to live in the UK for longer, they’ll either need to switch to a different category of visa from within the UK, or return to their country of origin to apply for a different visa from outside the UK.

 Unfortunately, applicants can only come to the UK under the youth mobility scheme route once.
 This route is not a path to settlement, and applicants cannot bring their dependants.